AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 <li>Are your channels related to specific program types?</li>
 <li>Which statuses are considered a success for each channel?
 Do those align with your marketing goals?</li>
 <li>Is the Operational channel being used appropriately?</li>
-<li>For Advanced Report Builder (Revenue Cycle Explorer/RCE), is your channel analytics behavior set to align to your program practices incorporating period cost?</li></td>
+<li>For Advanced Report Builder (Revenue Cycle Explorer/RCE), is your channel analytics behavior set to align with your program practices incorporating period cost?</li></td>
   </tr>
   <tr>
    <td>Marketing Calendar (if applicable)</td>